 Unity, the largest company engaged in VR app development, has officially embarked on bringing advertisements into virtual reality applications and games.

 They announced a new type of highly interactive advert implementation called Virtual Room, which is supposed to show ads across a broad network of VR applications.

-Unity wants to help developers monetize their applications and encourage further development of virtual reality technologies, and Virtual Room can be the answer.
+Unity wants to help developers monetize their VR applications and encourage further virtual reality app development, and Virtual Room can be the answer.